Anarchist synthesis: Revolution in Ukraine

-Synthesism versus platformism
+Synthesis versus the Platform

 After the Russian and Ukrainian anarchist movements were forced into exile, they experienced a split over organisational principles.
-Inspired the model of the Nabat, Volin had proposed the organisation of an anarchist federation, which would account for discipline and collective responsibility by means of "natural, free and technical centralisation", while also accounting for a diversity of anarchist tendencies within the organisation.
+Inspired by the model of the Nabat, Volin had proposed the organisation of an anarchist federation, which would account for discipline and collective responsibility by means of "natural, free and technical centralisation", while also accounting for a diversity of anarchist tendencies within the organisation.
 But members of Delo Truda quickly rejected Volin's "synthesis" as incoherent and out of step with anarchist theory.
 Within the Soviet Union itself, former members of the Nabat had also since gravitated away from Volin's organisational principles.

 In June 1926, Peter Arshinov, Nestor Makhno and Ida Mett collaborated on the drafting of The Organisational Platform, which called for the establishment of a specific anarchist organisation according to the principles of ideological and tactical unity, in order to combat chronic disorganisation within the anarchist movement.
 In April 1927, Volin penned a reply to the Platform, which was co-signed by other exiled anarchists such as Senya Fleshin and Mollie Steimer.
 The Reply criticised the Platform as running counter to anarchist ideology, accusing the platformists of desiring to establish a centralised anarchist political party and eventually a state, which Volin directly compared to Bolshevism.
 Volin, Fleshin and Steimer went on to accuse the Delo Truda group of anti-intellectualism and even antisemitism.

 In the autumn of 1927, at a congress of the French Anarchist Union, the platformist majority within the organisation overruled the synthesist minority.
 The French Synthesists, led by Sébastien Faure, split from the Union and established their own Federal Association of Anarchists (AFA).
 Faure himself desired to create a powerful organisation that could unite disparate revolutionary groupings and be capable of leading an insurrection.
 Although Faure had rejected the Platform as sectarian and ideologically homogeneous, preferring instead to cultivate good faith and mutual aid between anarchists, he set his own conception of synthesis apart from Volin's "dilettantism".
 In 1928, Sebastien Faure published The Anarchist Synthesis, arguing for looser organisational principles that allowed ideological diversity.